ymzis69/HybridSORT/README.md

 ### Highlights

-- Hybird-SORT is a **SOTA** heuristic trackers on DanceTrack and performs excellently on MOT17/MOT20 datasets.
+- Hybrid-SORT is a **SOTA** heuristic trackers on DanceTrack and performs excellently on MOT17/MOT20 datasets.
 - Maintains **Simple, Online and Real-Time (SORT)** characteristics.
 - **Training-free** and **plug-and-play** manner.
 - **Strong generalization** for diverse trackers and scenarios